SahbaChangiziEmpire/the-exchange-lab/README.md

 - react-scripts: 5.0.1
 - web-vitals: ^2.1.4

-The following dependencies are used in the frontend component of this application:
+The following dependencies are used in the backend component of this application:

 - body-parser: ^1.20.2
 - cors: ^2.8.5